Skip to main content

 Emergency Fund

-• Be a registered Brunel student
+• Must be a registered Brunel student

 • Maximum award of £300 and students cannot receive more than £600 across their time at Brunel